 This paper aims at inferring quality from consumer demand using model-level panel data on retail sales of refrigerators across EU markets.
 The granularity of the data allows us to look into several aspects associated with demand for quality and quality specialization, which have proven hard to tackle by previous efforts in the literature relying on customs data aggregated by product categories.
-In particular, we offer a novel test for the presence of nonhomotheticities along the quality dimension.
-Building on this test, we propose a way to account for the impact of nonhomothetic demand when measuring quality.
-In addition, combining the panel data with data on country of manufacture, we study patterns of quality specialization at the firm level.
+In particular, we can test for the presence of nonhomotheticities by exploting variation in market shares of the exact same fridge model across different EU markets.
+Building on this test, we propose a way to